spiceai/spiceai/README.md

 ## Next Steps

 You can use any number of predefined datasets available from Spice.ai in the SpiceAI Runtime.
-You can also import your own datasets hosted in Dremio (and Postgress).
+You can also import your own datasets hosted in Dremio (and Postgres).

 A list of publically available datasets from Spice.ai can be found here: https://docs.spice.ai/building-blocks/datasets.